 Initial Month of Eligibility

-The first month of the approval period is the first fiscal month that a unit is eligible when an initial application is filed.
+The first month of the approval period is the first fiscal month that a SNAP household is eligible when an initial application is filed.

 When determining eligibility for an initial application, consider eligibility factors for the fiscal month of application and the following fiscal month.

-- If the SNAP unit is ineligible for the month of application and the following fiscal month, deny the application.
+- If the SNAP household is ineligible for the month of application and the following fiscal month, deny the application.

-- If an SNAP unit is eligible for the fiscal month of application, but not entitled to benefits due to prorating the initial month's benefits, and is eligible for the following fiscal month, authorize a full month's benefits for the following fiscal month.
+- If a SNAP household is eligible for the fiscal month of application, but not entitled to benefits due to prorating the initial month's benefits, and is eligible for the following fiscal month, authorize a full month's benefits for the following fiscal month.
 The fiscal month of application is the first month of the approval period.

 Initial Month Benefit Amount

 See PM 13-01-02-c for the budgeting of an Initial Prorated Entitlement (IPE).